infiniflow/ragflow/docs/guides/develop/build_docker_image.md

 # Build a RAGFlow Docker Image

 A guide explaining how to build a RAGFlow Docker image from its source code.
-By following this guide, you'll be equipped to create a local Docker image that can be used for development, debugging, or testing purposes.
+By following this guide, you'll be able to create a local Docker image that can be used for development, debugging, or testing purposes.

 ## Target Audience